 Wall Insulation: Up to $400/home

-There are a number of advantages of home solar energy.
-You can save money, qualify for tax benefits, and reduce emissions.
-With the right storage equipment, solar panels can also provide you with additional energy security and offer some protection from power outages.
+There are many benefits to home solar energy.
+You can reduce emissions, raise your property values, and qualify for tax benefits.
+With the right storage equipment, solar panels can also give you additional energy security and offer some protection from power outages.

 Absolutely.
-Dolton uses a balanced mixture of solar energy and conventional power sources.
+Dolton uses an even mixture of solar energy and conventional power sources.
 While your panels at home will lower your home's emissions and provide cost savings, you'll still benefit from access to the local grid.

 Generally speaking, your energy bills will significantly decrease after you install solar panels.
 This is because you're using the energy you generate for free rather than buying it from your power company.
 In Dolton, the average amount someone can save is $904 per year.
 With net metering programs offered by many utilities, you could ultimately make a profit from your system after the payback period concludes.

-Your payback period is the time to earn a net profit from your solar panels.
-It will vary based on the rate your utility charges per kilowatt of power, their rated capacity, and the average sunlight in your area.
+Your payback period is the time to achieve an ROI on your solar panels.
+It will vary based on the rate your utility charges per kilowatt of power, the average sunlight in your area, and their rated capacity.
 Dolton gets quite a bit of sunlight per day, so an average payback period could last up to 18.6 years per 5 kW of capacity.

 The best type of residential solar panel depends on your specific needs and goals.
-Generally speaking, monocrystalline solar panels are the most efficient for homes in Dolton.
-However, if you have a limited budget, then you may want to consider polycrystalline or thin-film solar panels.
-When selecting a solar company, make sure to ask about the types of solar panels a company offers and the benefits and drawbacks of each.
+In most cases, monocrystalline solar panels are the most efficient for houses in Dolton.
+However, if you're looking at a more frugal option, then you may want to consider polycrystalline or thin-film solar panels.
+When you're choosing a contractor, make sure to ask about the types of solar panels a company offers and the benefits and drawbacks of each.